Imnotshashwat/Imnotshashwat/README.md

 ## A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

-I'm **Shashwat**, and I'm a Tech Enthusiast passionate about learning and working with new tech.
+My name is **Shashwat Dwivedi**, and I'm a Tech Enthusiast passionate about learning and working with new tech.
 As a 20-year-old Computer Science student at [LPU Online](https://lpuonline.com).

 ### 📖  What I am currently learning / improving on